olexii4/che-server/docs/REQUEST_TOKEN_AUTHENTICATION.md

 - **Kubernetes API operations** are performed using in-cluster credentials (service account kubeconfig).
 - **TokenReview is not used** (avoids cluster-wide RBAC requirements).

-The rest of this document is kept as **historical/reference material** and may not match current behavior line-by-line.
+The rest of this document is kept as **historical/reference material** and does not match current behavior line-by-line.

 ## Original overview (historical)